z0lope0z/cheathub/README.md

 #CheatHub
 -----------------------

-This script automatically pushes code taken from the interwebs.
+This script automatically pushes code taken from the interwebs, making you look like you're active in github.
-It makes you look like a frequent git commiter, hence cheathub

 ## General Requirements